SmartPracticeschool/llSPS-INT-1985-Predicting-Life-Expectancy-using-Machine-Learning/Predicting Life Expectancy With Auto AI/Readme.md

-I request to everyone, wait for few seconds after giving input at,first time when we will give input to it takes 20-30 seconds to get output and and next when we will give output lessthan 15 seconds.
+I request to everyone, wait for few seconds after giving input at,first time when we will give input to it takes 20-30 seconds to get output and and next when we will give input it takes lessthan 15 seconds to get output.
-This happens beacause of form should give input to model and it should process it and give output via node-red UI
+This happens beacause of form should give input to model and it should process it and give output via node-red UI.

 # Predicting Life Expectancy With Auto AI